burger

 Solve a PHP problem (outdated version)

-This guide explains why it is dangerous to use a version of PHP that is no longer officially maintained and how to use a more recent version of PHP with a website hosted by Infomaniak.
+This guide explains why it is dangerous to use a PHP version that is no longer officially maintained and how to use a more recent PHP version with a website hosted by Infomaniak.

-When you use a (soon to be) vulnerable version of PHP on one or more of your sites, a warning message appears in the dashboard of the affected hosting.
+When you use a (soon-to-be) vulnerable PHP version on one or more of your websites, a warning message appears in the dashboard of the affected hosting.

-The PHP language evolves regularly and when you use a version of PHP that is no longer maintained, you expose your website to security risks.
+The PHP language evolves regularly and when you use a PHP version that is no longer maintained, you expose your website to security risks.
 Malicious individuals could, for example, exploit known security vulnerabilities to gain access to your site and modify its content.
-It is therefore strongly recommended to always use a recent version of PHP.
+It is therefore strongly recommended to always use a recent PHP version.

 3 situations are possible:

-• the PHP version only receives security updates: it is recommended to use a more recent version of PHP
+• The PHP version only receives security updates: it is recommended to use a more recent PHP version

-• the PHP version is no longer maintained: it is strongly recommended to use a more recent version of PHP
+• The PHP version is no longer maintained: it is strongly recommended to use a more recent PHP version

 Learn more: http://php.net/supported-versions.php